 Realistically anyone who is fit and active and has a good sense of adventure will be perfectly capable of participating in trips to either area.

-We take no more than 10 people on each trip.
+We take no more than 10 people on our riding trips.
 We find this is a good size in terms of managing the horses, and socially.
 Also in terms of impacts on the local culture and environment.
 For hiking trips, we allow a few more, since people on the ground are easier to manage than riders!

 No. We specifically aim to take you to the places other people don't go.
 Mongolia is not really a country with discreet 'tourist attractions'.
 It's more about getting out into the countryside, amongst the local people.
 Surprisingly (and luckily for us), the majority of visitors to Mongolia end up in the same handful of 'tourist' spots, so it is still possible for us to get off the beaten track.
 You do need to be prepared to be the subject of great interest by the local people.
 A bunch of funny-looking foreign people riding by makes an irresistible break from herding yaks!

 All our trips tend to be exploratory to some extent.
 We don't like to ride the same old routes, when there are so many unexplored passes to cross and valleys to ride through.
 However on an exploratory trip we consider that you have given us permission to push the boundaries a bit more, to go places that may prove challenging, to ride harder, longer and higher.
 If you are prepared to keep going, even when you wanted to stop an hour ago, in order to reach somewhere suitable for the horses to graze and us to camp, then consider joining us on an exploratory trip.